SlyCyberLab/slytech-ai-labs/README.md

-# slytech-ai-labs
+# SlyTech AI Labs

-AI-assisted security and infrastructure tools built on top of real homelab data.
-Projects cover log triage, threat analysis, and automation using the Anthropic API.
+Practical AI integration projects built by a security and infrastructure practitioner.

+Each project is documented with a companion blog post at blog.slytech.us.

+## Projects

+### 01 - Security Log Analyzer
+AI-assisted triage tool that analyzes security logs and maps findings to MITRE ATT&CK.
+- Stack: Python, Anthropic API
+- Blog post: coming soon
+- Status: In progress